• Menu

 Weight & Balance

-Just like buying a canoe or kayak, you want to ensure that your axe is balanced and suits your needs.
+Like buying a canoe or kayak, you want to ensure that your axe has balance and suits your needs.
 Carving can be more difficult if an axe head is too heavy (or too light).
-If an axe handle is too long or short, it can cause strain on your arms.
+If an axe handle is too long or too short, it can cause strain on your arms.

 When testing out axes at a retail store, hold them up in front of you so that you’re looking at their top edges.
 Then try holding them in different positions—from over your shoulder to behind your back—to see how they feel.
 Once you find one that feels comfortable, check its weight by picking it up with one hand and then weighing it on a scale.
 Ideally, a good carving axe should be around 1-1.5 lb.